Format messages#

 Syntax highlighting#

-at the beginning of the code block.
+To add syntax highlighting, type the language to be highlighted after the ``` at the beginning of the code block.
 Fangout also offers four different code themes (GitHub, Solarized Dark, Solarized Light, and Monokai) that can be changed in Settings > Display > Theme > Custom Theme > Center Channel Styles.

 Supported languages and their aliases include: